thisisaunam/Python-Beginner-Projects/pomodoro-timer/README.md

-## pomodoro timer
+## Pomodoro timer

-this project has been moved to a dedicated repository:
+This project has been moved to a dedicated repository:

 https://github.com/thisisaunam/pomodoro-timer-cli